Nothing Is Off the Table at Dinner With the Cast of Queer Eye

 [To Jonathan] You’re the only one who’s single, right?
 Is everyone in an open relationship or is everyone monogamous?
 [People indicate they are monogamous.]
 How has it affected your dating life?

 JVN: When I lived in L.A., it didn’t at all, but New York is much more of a market for me.
 In [New York], they’re like 80 percent more queer-accepting, queer-curious.
-They might present someone who’s masc-for-masc, but when you talk to them, they’re not worried about it.
+They might present like someone who’s masc-for-masc, but when you talk to them, they’re not worried about it.
 They’re gay for everyone; they love everyone; they’re not racist on their Grindr.
 And then there’s the gay misogyny, gay racists, so much internalized homophobia, you can only have sex with your twin or someone who’s on so much steroids that they can’t look straight.
 I feel like in L.A., that type of man is much more pervasive.
 There is a gorgeous little baby queer community in L.A., but you have to look a lot harder for it.

 TF: Why?
 I want to understand why.
 Are they just being encouraged to only go for masculine?